Coconut butter fudge has been my go-to treat for a few years now.

 When I get a craving, it’s usually for sweets and fats.
 Coconut butter fudge always delivers the goods!
-It is such a satisfying snack that I never need more than one or two small pieces to feel full and content.
+It is such a satisfying snack that I never need more than one or two small pieces to feel content.
 And it’s made with healthy fats and natural sweeteners like raw honey or sugar-free organic stevia.

 See all my coconut butter fudge recipes here.

-And read on to lean how to make coconut butter fudge with endless flavor combinations!
+And read on to learn how to make coconut butter fudge with endless flavor combinations!

 Our Bodies Need Saturated Fats.